 "I didn't drink every day," says Katy, a 32-year-old who has been sober for four years.
 "I was always a binge drinker.
 I'd go days or weeks without, but when I did partake, controlling the amount I consumed was never possible.
 I was never able to stop drinking once I started, especially in a party situation," she says.
 This is actually pretty common, according to O'Gorman, and for many, it makes recognizing the issue difficult.
 "Addiction has to do with the effect the drug has on you, more so than how often you use it, and this speaks to the biology of abuse and addiction," she explains.
 "If you only drink once a year but can't control how much you drink and can't remember what you did, then you have a problem."

 So what should you do if you have concerns about your drinking?
 "Talk to your primary care doctor or a psychiatrist or counselor," suggests Thomas Franklin, M.D., medical director of The Retreat at Sheppard Pratt.
 "Many times just a few sessions of counseling will help greatly.
 For more serious alcohol use disorders, there are many levels of care available from outpatient through longer-term residential treatment that have good outcomes for those that can take it seriously.
 Alcoholics Anonymous (AA) meetings work for many people, too."
-Plus, with more people in the public eye opening up about their sobriety (Demi Lovato among them) and more research being done on alcoholism's prevalence and what causes it, the future is more than hopeful.
+Plus, with more people in the public eye opening up about their sobriety or their struggled to stay sober (Demi Lovato among them) and more research being done on alcoholism's prevalence and what causes it, the future is more than hopeful.